 University-Developed Software Services

 Software that is developed as a result of an academic activity or project may be considered for commercialization.
 The path of commercialization depends on the intent of the transaction and whether the Intellectual Property (IP) ownership rights will be transferred externally with the software.
-If the University will retain IP rights the activity is classified as an external sale and must be facilitated via the External Sales Office or the Office for Technology Commercialization.
+If the University will retain IP rights the activity is classified as an external sale and must be facilitated via the External Sales Office or the Technology Commercialization.
 This type of activity is most commonly referred to as Software as a Service (SaaS), End User Licensing and Annual Support.

-It is highly recommended that authors of academic work opt into a formal agreement with the University prior to considering the external sale of University developed software and services.
+It is highly recommended that authors of academic work (PDF) opt into a formal agreement with the University prior to considering the external sale of University developed software and services.
 Authors of academic work will be responsible for developing or procuring external services to create their own independent agreements.

-Handling of Transaction
+Handling of Transactions

 In addition to the above referenced procedures, specific action or additional procedures are required as follows: